mido1387/occult/README.md

 **Do you want to use this version of occult? here are the quick instructions:**

 ## Requirements
-ORCA 6.0.0+
+ORCA 6.0.0+,
-SLURM managed computer
+SLURM managed computer,
-XTB
+XTB,
-Python 3
+Python 3,
 Conda environment with: CENSO, openbabel and pandas installed

 CENSO/XTB manual : https://xtb-docs.readthedocs.io/en/latest/CENSO_docs/censo.html